zombico/SATI/README.md

 # SATI - Stateless Audit Trail Inference

 LLMs are stateless.
 REST is stateless.
-SATI is HTTP middleware that makes LLM conversations work like REST resources:
+SATI is a protocol that makes LLM conversations work like REST resources.

 ![Screenshot description](docs/headerscreen.png)
 Chat interface on the left.
 Full observability on the right.